 Your child will have a reading book and reading record and it’s really important that they are encouraged to read at home as often as possible.
 Some children in Year 6 are no longer reading books from the school reading scheme and they have been given a book of their choice from the class library.
 We want to instil in all our children a love of reading, so it is perfectly fine if they choose to read at home something they particularly like rather than their school reading book.
 If your child chooses to do this, could the title of the book be recorded in their reading record – thank you.

 Like last year, the children will be following the school spelling scheme throughout Year 6.
 Your child should bring home their spelling folder on Monday and complete the homework activity each evening.
 They will be tested each Friday in school.

-PE in the Summer term will be on Tuesdays and Friday's.
+PE in the Summer term will be on Thursday and Friday.
 Please ensure your child has their full indoor and outdoor PE kit in school at all times.